lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-08-23-Propositions_as_Types.md

 and the derivation of the identity combinator as **SKK** corresponds to the proof above (with $A\to A$ as the type of **I**).
 The system of combinators also sucks: it can be used to translate any λ-calculus term into combinators, but the blowup is exponential (exactly as with the proof system).
-These observations Howard for a couple of decades).
+These observations are Curry's—except he thought combinators were rather good—and Howard would not come along for a couple of decades.
-Except that Curry thought that combinators were rather good.

 Now suppose we switch to a [natural deduction](https://plato.stanford.edu/entries/natural-deduction/) system, where we can derive